Central Academy of Fine Arts

+The Central Academy of Fine Arts or CAFA is an art academy under the direct charge of the Ministry of Education of China.
+The Manila Bulletin calls the school "China’s most prestigious and renowned art academy."
+It is considered one of the most selective schools in the country and turns away more than 90% of its applicants each year."

 Overview

 The history of the National Art School in Beiping (国立北平艺术专科学校) dates back to the founding of the National School of Fine Arts in Beijing in 1918, advocated by the educator Cai Yuanpei.
 It was the first national school of fine arts in China and also the beginning of Chinese modern education of fine arts.
 The academy was founded in April 1950, as a result of a merger between the National Art School in Beiping and the department of fine arts at the third campus of North China University.
-The former principals of CAFA include Xu Beihong, Jiang Feng, Wu Zuoren, Gu Yuan and Jin Shangyi.
-The current president is the painter and historian of fine arts, Prof. Pan Gongkai.
-The current Vice President is the contemporary artist, Xu Bing.
-The current secretary of CPC's committee is Yang Li.
+The former principals of CAFA include Xu Beihong, Jiang Feng, Wu Zuoren, Gu Yuan, Jin Shangyi, Pan Gongkai, and Fan Di'an.
+Lin Mao has been the president since 2023.
 The current director of academic commission is Jin Shangyi.

 The academy comprises six specialty schools: Fine Art, Chinese Painting, Design, Architecture, Humanities and Urban Design.
 A post-graduate education school and high school of fine arts are also affiliated.
 There are 534 teachers and staff for 3,800 undergraduate and graduate students and over 100 international students.
 Its museum of fine arts boasts precious collections, including more than 2,000 Chinese scroll paintings from the Ming dynasty.
 CAFA edits, publishes and distributes two national first-class academic magazines, "Fine Arts Study" and "Fine Arts of the World".